 Most people escape to the Greek Islands for the Sun, and Kos is no different.
 From April to November, a period during which the rains are very rare, the island offers a Mediterranean climate of excellence that gives the possibility to fully enjoy the sea and perpetually sunny days.

-At the same time caressed by the Meltemi (the summer wind) that allows to make even the high temperatures of the high season more pleasant.
+At the same time caressed by the Meltemi (the summer wind) which allows making even the high temperatures of the high season more pleasant.
 It is possible to run into a few hours of rain only from the end of September / early October but it is dispersed in a short time.

 Where is the Retreat...

 We are located at the luxurious TAF Boutique Villas, which is on the outskirts of the wonderful village of Tigaki.
-Tigaki is famous for it's long golden sandy beach.
-There are 3 villas on site, each having their own swimming pool.
-As part of the retreat we occupy Villas Theodoros and Alexandros.
+Tigaki is famous for its long golden sandy beach.
+There are 3 villas on-site, each having a swimming pool.
+As part of the retreat, we occupy Villas Theodoros and Alexandros.
 Each Villa has a Master Suite with an ensuite and two double bedrooms.
 The complex is all about outdoor luxury living.
-On site we have a top of the range outdoor gym, an outdoor cinema and an outdoor bar which will be where we will dine in style.
+On-site we have a top of the range outdoor gym, an outdoor cinema and an outdoor bar which will be where we will dine in style.

 Whether you are a solo traveller or travelling with your partner or friends, there is no doubt you will want to spend a week in these incredible villas.

 Master Suite (with en suite) Single or Double Occupancy